christytan/OCI-GoldenGate/workshops/atp-d/LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md

 - Open Terminal in your laptop and type in the following commands

-#### Note: Please change the path for both private ssh key and wallet in below command
+#### Note: Please change path and name of your private ssh keyhole,   wallet and the ip address of your developer client in the command below.

 ```
 scp -i /Path/to/your/private_ssh_key /Path/to/your/downloaded_wallet opc@publicIP:/home/opc/